PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

      Then at startup, we get all extensions with that namespace and load all of them.
    - But, would that be performant enough to do at the startup?

+2. How to resolve an App Execution Alias to the actual app package? (undocumented API)

+3. How to get the `AppExtension` information from a specific app package? (without parsing the app manifest ourselves)

-2. How to allow user to disable the auto-discovery/loading of PowerShell resources from a particular Appx/MSIX app?
+4. How to allow user to disable the auto-discovery/loading of PowerShell resources from a particular Appx/MSIX app?
    - Shall we have configurations for indivual Appx/MSIX apps only for the purpose of disabling?

-3. How to cache the information that an Appx/MSIX package doesn't have any PS resources declared and avoid the auto-discovery for it when user is using the tool?
+5. How to cache the information that an Appx/MSIX package doesn't have any PS resources declared and avoid the auto-discovery for it when user is using the tool?

 Given that supporting auto-discovery/loading for Appx/MSIX packages is completely different from other applications, It warrants another RFC to design for it specifically.